-Data from the Ontario School Information System showed that in 2015-16, 17.3 per cent of students in Ontario's publicly funded school system were receiving special education programs and/or services.
-This amounted to 344,306 out of the total of 1,993,432 Junior Kindergarten to Grade 12 students.
-Approximately 51 per cent of students with special education needs had been identified through the IPRC process.
-In addition, school boards reported that approximately 84 per cent were in regular classrooms for more than half the instructional day.
+Data from the Ontario School Information System showed that in 2019-20, 17.7 per cent of students in Ontario's publicly funded school system were receiving special education programs and/or services.
+In total there were 364,038 students receiving special education programs and/or services out of the total of 2,053,036 Junior Kindergarten to Grade 12 students.
+Approximately 47 per cent of students with special education needs had been identified as exceptional by an Identification, Placement and Review Committee (IPRC) process.
+In addition, school boards reported that approximately 86 per cent were in regular classrooms for more than half the instructional day.

-OVERVIEW OF STUDENTS RECEIVING SPECIAL EDUCATION PROGRAMS AND/OR SERVICES 2015-16
+OVERVIEW OF STUDENTS RECEIVING SPECIAL EDUCATION PROGRAMS AND/OR SERVICES 2019-20

-Students formally identified as "Exceptional" by an IPRC
+Students formally identified as "Exceptional" by an IPRC\

 Number of students Percentage of panel Percentage of all students

-Elementary 86,673 6.4% 4.3%
+Elementary 90,388 6.3% 4.4%

-Secondary 88,884 14.0% 4.5%
+Secondary 81,852 13.0% 4.0%

-Total 175,557 8.8%
+Total 172,240 8.4%

-Students NOT formally identified as "Exceptional" by an IPRC
+Students NOT formally identified as "Exceptional" by an IPRC\

 Number of students Percentage of panel Percentage of all students

-Elementary 116,539 8.6% 5.8%
+Elementary 128,662 9.0% 6.3%

-Secondary 52,210 8.2% 2.6%
+Secondary 63,136 10.1% 3.1%

-Total 168,749 8.5%
+Total 191,798 9.3%